Flair Airlines: Regulatory concerns

 In March 2022, the Canadian Transportation Agency (CTA) ruled that Flair may be in violation of the law that requires it to be controlled by Canadians, and stated that the airline's operating licence may be suspended.
 Flair denied that it was in violation of Canadian laws and asked for an 18-month exemption to address regulatory concerns.
-Jones stated that the company would overhaul its board and refinance its debt to reduce foreign influence on the company.
+Flair CEO Stephen Jones stated that the company would overhaul its board and refinance its debt to reduce foreign influence on the company.
 The National Airlines Council of Canada, which represents Air Canada, Air Transat, and WestJet released a statement asking the CTA to reject Flair's request.
 In a statement issued on April 21, Jones stated that the airline had a "zero chance" of losing its operating licence and criticized the lack of competition in the Canadian airline industry.
 On June 1, 2022, the CTA allowed Flair to keep its operating licence after concluding the airline is Canadian.

 Passenger complaints

 According to the Canadian Transportation Agency, Flair had the highest number of complaints per 100 flights of the major airlines in Canada, averaging 15.3 complaints per 100 flights over the period of April 1, 2022, to March 31, 2023.
 In comparison, the largest two airlines in Canada, Air Canada and WestJet, had 4.3 and 6.6 complaints per 100 flights, respectively.

 The Canadian Transportation Agency again reported that Flair had the highest numbers of complaints in the first quarter of 2023, with 20.9 complaints per 100 flights.
-Low-cost leisure carrier Sunwing Airlines was second-worst with 17.4 complaints per 100 flights, while low-cost carrier Lynx Air registered 5.2 complaints per 100 flights over the same period.
+Low-cost leisure carrier Sunwing Airlines received the second most complaints, with 17.4 complaints per 100 flights, while low-cost carrier Lynx Air registered 5.2 complaints per 100 flights over the same period.

 Aircraft seizures

 On March 11, 2023, Airborne Capital Ltd. seized four of its planes operated by Flair over alleged non-payment.
-In a press conference, Flair CEO Stephen Jones suggested the seizures were motivated by competitors, and that the airline owed around US$1 million on the leases, and was in the process of making payment when the seizures occurred.
+In a press conference, Jones suggested the seizures were motivated by competitors, and that the airline owed around US$1 million on the leases, and was in the process of making payment when the seizures occurred.
 The lessor, Airborne alleged that Flair had repeatedly missed payments amounting to several millions of dollars over a period of five months.
 Flair used other aircraft to continue to operate its schedule.
 In January 2024, it was reported that the lessors had filed claims at the UK High Court for costs and that there had been outstanding payments of $1.8 million on the four aircraft when notice of default was served.